cartridge-gg/dopewars/README.md

 # update the world address in Scarb.toml
 sozo migrate

-# Create a game, execute calldata params are defined in SpawnGame system
+# Create a game, execute calldata params are defined in create_game system
-sozo execute SpawnGame --calldata 1686521389,2,30,1
+sozo execute create_game --calldata 1686521389,2,30

 # View the schema of the Game Component
 sozo component schema Game